God's Little Acre: Plot summary

 The morning of the third day, Pluto drives Will, Rosamund, Darling Jill, and Griselda back to the Thompson house in South Carolina.
 Will goes out on mill business, and returns highly agitated and determined to open the mill the next morning.
 After a while he calmly looks at Griselda and tells her that the time has come, and nothing in God’s world can stop him now, and in an insane burst of flying fingers and throbbing muscles he tears off her clothes like a madman as she watches unresistingly, until she stands before him, waiting and trembling.
 She does not try to escape from him, but backs away until he catches her and drags her to another part of the house.
 Through the open doors they are seen and heard by Rosamund and Darling Jill and Pluto.
 Never before had Darling Jill felt so completely aroused.
 No one but Pluto got much sleep that night, and the next morning Will’s three paramours — his wife Rosamund, and his sisters-in-law Darling Jill and Griselda — hurriedly, easily and lovingly fix his breakfast.

 During the fourth day, Will learns that the mill owners have brought in out-of-state security guards to keep the plant closed.
 He and some other men break into the plant and turn the machinery on.
 The guards shoot Will in the back, killing him, leaving the three women in shock and despair.
 That night, Darling Jill takes Pluto by the hand and leads him to the bed, where they fall asleep holding one another.

 On the morning of the fifth day, Will is buried.
 That afternoon, Pluto drives Darling Jill, Rosamund, and Griselda to the Walden farm.
 Ty Ty, Buck, and Shaw learn of Will's death.
 Buck suspects that Griselda has been unfaithful with Will.
 The family argues ferociously during dinner, and Buck runs out of the house and does not return.
 Pluto also leaves that night.

 On the morning of the sixth day, Jim Leslie arrives at the farm, telling his father "I know what I want, and I came after it."
 He storms in the house looking for Griselda, but Buck and Shaw follow right in after him.
 Buck grabs a shotgun off the wall and Jim Leslie runs out the front door with Buck close behind.
 Jim Leslie stops running and turns to face his brother, shaking his fist.
-Buck says "I reckon you'll leave her alone now" and shoots twice, killing Jim Leslie.
+Buck says "I reckon you'll leave her alone now" and shoots twice, killing Jim.